This document provides a guide to installing OpenOCD for ESP32-S2 and debugging using GDB. The document is structured as follows:

 -foption.
 See Setup of OpenOCD section for details.
 Also check if the file is indeed under the provided path.

 ...all zeroes), please check your JTAG connections, whether other signals are connected to JTAG besides ESP32-S2’s pins, and see if everything is powered on correctly.

-Build and upload your application to ESP32-S2 as usual, see Step 8.
-Build the Project.
+Build and upload your application to ESP32-S2 as usual, see Step 5.
+First Steps on ESP-IDF.